 Aside from free blog posts and guides, you can offer ‘gated content’ which often requires users to provide their email address in exchange for value.
 ‘Value’ can be anything from a free product, an ebook, a video or a one-to-one video session.
 Whatever you can offer that your target market will find genuinely useful.

 You don’t have to ‘gate’ the content either – if you’d prefer, you can always just offer no-fuss, free downloads.

 The point being here that if you give people something that they value for free, they are more likely to be loyal to you in future.
 This is the type of thing that will help to set you apart from the competition but only if what you offer is actually of use.

 When planning a Digital Marketing strategy, your website is essentially your shop window.
 This is often the first impression people get of your brand so it’s important to make it count.
 It’s also the place where people usually go to take action, whether that’s contacting you or buying your products.

-Whether it’s your own business, or you’re following a career in digital marketing, by taking the above steps into account, you’ll be able to create a customer-centric website designed to compliment your marketing efforts.
+Whether it’s your own business, or you’re following a career in digital marketing, by taking the above steps into account, you’ll be able to create a customer-centric website designed to complement your marketing efforts.